acrolinx/acrolinx-proxy-sample/README.md

 * The entire authentication is checked in the proxy layer.
 * The username is already authenticated in the system you integrate.
-* The proxy adds the username header and the SSO token header.
+* The proxy adds the username header and the generic token header.
-* The SSO token is kept secret between the system's backend and the Acrolinx Platform.
+* The generic token is kept secret between the system's backend and the Acrolinx Platform.
 * It's impossible to fake a request to the proxy and obtain an authentication token for a different user than the authenticated user.